South Asian Canadians in British Columbia: Thompson-Nicola/Columbia-Shuswap

+Kootenays

 Central Interior & North

 As of 1997 the largest immigrant group arriving in Prince George, in the Fraser-Fort George Regional District, are the Indo-Canadians.
 In 2006, within Prince George, 1,785 persons were South Asian visible minorities and 1,880 persons claimed South Asian ethnic ancestry.
-In 1997, 11.7% of the immigrants in Prince George were Indo-Canadians who had arrived in the years 1986-1991.
+In 1997, 11.7% of the immigrants in Prince George were Indo-Canadians who had arrived in the years 1986–1991.

-In the 1990s, Fort St. James had the highest proportion of South Asians of any municipality in Canada - at approximately 20%.
+In the 1990s, Fort St. James had the highest proportion of South Asians of any municipality in Canada – at approximately 20%.
 The South Asian community of Fort St. James consisted mostly of Punjabis of the Sikh faith.
 The local Sikh temple was put for sale in 2012, as fewer than 50 South Asian residents remain in the community.

 Quesnel in the Cariboo Regional District has an Indo-Canadian population.
 In 2006 it had 550 South Asian visible minorities and 575 persons claiming South Asian origins.

 Prince Rupert, within the Skeena-Queen Charlotte Regional District, had 535 South Asian visible minorities in 2006.
 That year, there were 550 people claiming South Asian origins in Prince Rupert.
-According to an account, the Prince Rupert Indo-Canadian community had about 30-40 adult males and about four extended families in the early 1970s.
+According to an account, the Prince Rupert Indo-Canadian community had about 30–40 adult males and about four extended families in the early 1970s.
 Initially Prince Rupert did not have its own gurdwara.
 The Indo-Canadian Association, established in 1972, bought a gurdwara facility for $38,000.
 The association, on June 16, 1974, was renamed the Indo-Canadian Sikh Association.
 Nayar wrote that the Indo-Canadian population of Skeena Country prioritize economic success and employment, education, and English proficiency "in contrast to Punjabis in large urban centres" and that "Punjabis from the Skeena region generally dislike" the "Punjabi Bubble" that involves few interactions with non-Punjabis, awareness of intra-Punjab geography, and physical segregation from non-Punjabis.
 The Skeena Punjabis interact with both White Canadians and First Nations.